 Describe a defining moment in your career.

 A defining moment in my career is something which is happening this year!
-As I am soon to release my debut internationally published photography book, Forever Wandering.
+I recently released my debut photography book, Forever Wandering.
 It’s been a labour of love over many years and such an overwhelming feeling to know people will be able to hold my book in their hands and be transported to the hidden wonders of our world through my photography.
-At a time when our approach to travel is changing, and restoring nature’s balance is more pressing than ever, Forever Wandering is a visual insight into our natural world, telling a meaningful story of how we can find a deeper connection with our universe and ourselves.
+Forever Wandering is a visual insight into our natural world, telling a meaningful story of how we can find a deeper connection with our universe and ourselves.

 When are you most creative?